Tshmofen/csv-translation-packer/readme.md

 </div>

-5. Save this file in the same directory, where command was queiried.
+5. Save this file in the directory, where app was executed from.

 ## Notes
 Pretty sure nobody will be viewing this repo, but if you do, feel free to do whatever you want with this code, no licenses whatsoever.